djpohly/piuio/README.md

 * `outtest`: Read any of the characters [RLDUrldu1234B] from standard input and toggle the corresponding outputs.
 (Note that this will not happen immediately unless you turn the `batch_output` option off.
+* `pump.h`: The bit masks for PIUIO Inputs and Outputs